 How to put yourself back together after life-altering setbacks

 “When I was 31 my husband passed away very suddenly from a very rare disease most doctors have never seen in their lifetime.
 This was 8 weeks after I had given birth to my second child.
 I had a 3-year old and an 8-week old baby when he died.
-It really shook my world,” said Keisha Blair, Author, Economist and Supermom.
+It really shook my world,” said Keisha Blair, Author of Holistic Wealth, Economist and Supermom.

 After years of school, with its gold stars and possibility, we enter life and our choices quickly narrow.
 Despite persistent wage and leadership gaps for women, we fight to establish ourselves at work.
 We focus on income and promotions.
 But we often ignore building wealth and self-care habits, when both are fundamental to having a flexible life.
 Keisha describes in the book, “Our education system teaches about linearity, not about what to do when this linear pattern breaks, not where to look for resilience, not the art of recovery from disruption.
 Knowledge that you are living your life well is a resource you can draw on well into your final hours.”

 Let’s Talk Financial Resilience

 Money, like grief, is one of those sticky subjects we’re taught not to talk or think about too much.
 Even though our society revolves around it.
 To engage in real self-care, for a healthy body and strong mind, requires time.
 Let’s face it, to choose how we spend our time, requires financial comfort.
 And in a society where women have been conditioned out of economic power, Keisha wants to share what she’s learned, to restore context to key work/life decisions.